Help with managing your money

 Loans of up to $1,500 are available for domestic students to assist with major course-related expenses.

-If you experience financial difficulty but cannot afford to repay a student loan, you can make an appointment to talk to a Welfare and Student Liaison Officer to explore other financial options.
+If you experience financial difficulty but cannot afford to repay a student loan, you can make an appointment to talk to a Financial Support Officer to explore other financial options.

 Experiencing extreme financial difficulty?

-To check your eligibility for these or other bursaries, please make an appointment with a Welfare and Student Liaison Officer who can assess your situation and make an appropriate recommendation.
+To check your eligibility for these or other bursaries, please make an appointment with a Student Financial Support Officer who can assess your situation and make an appropriate recommendation.

 Budgeting 101 workshop

-An interactive workshop with essential tips on saving money and surviving financially.
+An interactive workshop to help you survive financially, with essential tips on saving money.

-As well as the on-campus Budgeting 101 workshop, we have the NEW Budgeting 101 Online version.
+As well as the on-campus Budgeting 101 workshop, we now have Budgeting 101 Online.

-You can also make an appointment at any time with a Welfare and Student Liaison Officer to discuss your budget.
+You can also make an appointment at any time with a Student Financial Support Officer to discuss your budget.

 Click on the link below to find more information about the on-campus workshop (including details of upcoming workshops and registration) or to find the link to the online workshop.